shubhammishra-bigdata/Project_2/README.md

   6. Git + GitHub

  # Problem Statement
-  1.which hashtag increases twitter traffic
+  1. which hashtag increases twitter traffic
-  2.which account have highest number of followers 3.top most active user in twitter
+  2. which account have highest number of followers
+  3. top most active user in twitter